Expert Advice On Improving Your Home

 Residential Solar Incentives and Cost Support

-• Tax credits: Tax credits or temporary exemptions for new solar equipment are common in many U.S. jurisdictions.
-Consult with your tax preparer for more detailed information on what is available and the forms you need to file.
-Remember that no matter what, you should file Form 5695 on your federal returns to apply for a 30% credit on the value of your solar panels.
+• Tax credits: Tax credits or temporary exemptions for new solar equipment are common in many U.S. states.
+Consult with your tax preparer for more specific information on what is available and the forms you should file.
+No matter what, you should file Form 5695 on your federal returns to apply for a 30% credit on the value of your solar panels.

-• Rebates: Contractors and governments often work with utility companies and equipment manufacturers, offering rebates to promote people to go solar.
-If your contractor thinks you qualify for a rebate, it will help you fill out the application.
-If approved, you could get the money directly or as a credit on your installation or power bills.
+• Rebates: Equipment manufacturers, utility companies, and governments often offer rebates to encourage people to go solar.
+If your contractor thinks you'll be eligible for a rebate, it will help you fill out the application.
+If approved, you could receive the money directly or as a credit on your installation or power bills.

-• Net metering: Though many states mandate net metering, others allow utility companies to voluntarily participate to increase their renewable capacity and add an extra layer of energy security.
-Once you enroll in net metering, you'll send your excess solar power to the local grid.
+• Net metering: Though many states mandate net metering, others allow utility companies to voluntarily participate to increase their renewable capacity and add an additional layer of energy security.
+Once you sign up for net metering, you'll send your excess solar power to the local grid.
 In exchange, your utility will credit you at a retail or avoided-cost rate.

 Solar Energy By the Numbers in Indiana